Decay behavior and optical parameter identification for spatial-frequency domain imaging by the radiative transport equation: Introduction

 Then we numerically solve the radiative transport equation in the half space by the method of rotated reference frames \cite{Markel04}.
 The method of rotated reference frames in the half space was developed for a point source \cite{Machida-etal10,Panasyuk-etal06} and for a spatially oscillating source \cite{Liemert-Kienle12}.
 In \cite{Panasyuk-etal06,Liemert-Kienle13}, the subtraction of the ballistic term was considered.
 Using the method of rotated reference frames, the effect of surface scattering in SFDI was studied \cite{Nothelfer-etal19}.
 The inverse problem is solved by the Levenberg-Marquardt algorithm.
 With our approach, optical parameters of the top layer of a layered solid phantom made of epoxy resin was determined within $1$ sec on a laptop computer.

 The remainder of this paper is organized as follows.
-In Sec.~\ref{rte}, the radiative transport equation is introduced.
 In Sec.~\ref{asym}, we study the asymptotic behavior of the specific intensity to consider the penetration depth of near-infrared light illuminated by a spatially modulated source.
-Section \ref{mrrfmain} is devoted to the numerical formulation of the radiative transport equation.
-With our approach, optical properties are estimated using a solid phantom in Sec.~\ref{experiments}.
-Finally, concluding remarks are given in Sec.~\ref{concl}.
+In Sec.~\ref{sfdi}, reconstruction of optical properties of the top layer of layered media is considered for different numerical phantoms.
+Optical properties are estimated using a solid phantom in Sec.~\ref{experiments}.
+Discussion and conclusions are given in Sec.~\ref{concl}.
+In Appendix \ref{rte}, two types of the diffusion approximation are introduced.
+Appendix \ref{mrrfmain} is devoted to the eigenmode expansion and numerical algorithm of the RTE.